 1. St. Genevieve

 It’s probably no surprise that the top two spots on our list are occupied by French restaurants.
 The French are known for their whimsically romantic ways, after all, and their food reflects that.
 But it’s more than that.
 St. Genevieve is, an in word, perfect.
 And that is not a word we use lightly.
-The food is meant to be shared, side by side with someone more than just special.
+The food is meant to be shared; tartines and oysters side by side with someone more than just special to you.
 Champagne bubbles under soft lights in the most intimate of dining rooms.
-It is, in a word, perfect.
+It’s formidable in every way possible.

 St. Genevieve | 5003 Bryant Ave S, Minneapolis, MN 55419 | (612) 353-4843